 - Biodegradable waste is composted at Philippa’s allotment

 - High quality and timeless designs mean you can wear your Pip & Pantalaimon pieces for much longer than fashion lingerie.

 We buy all of our fabric in the UK often buying up surplus end of rolls from big name brands, recycling excess materials that would otherwise go to landfill.
 We deliberately sew to order and make very small quantities of stock to avoid surplus and waste.

-Producing in the UK also saves masses of carbon emissions which we would otherwise be used shipping all of our fabrics and trims to a factory in the far east, to have the garments made up and then shipped back to the UK, where they would then be sent out all over the world.
+Producing in the UK also saves masses of carbon emissions which we would otherwise be used shipping all of our fabrics and trims to a factory in the far east, to have the garments made up and then shipped back to us in the UK, where they would then be sent back out all over the world.

 Because we don’t over manufacture garments that might not sell, this means we don’t have seasonal sales as we have no excess stock to reduce and get rid out.
 300,000 tons of clothes are wasted in the UK each year, and we’re proud not to contribute even a single garment to this.

 While manufacturing, we are very careful to create as little waste as possible.
 What waste we do produce, we donate to a local creative scrap recycling centre who pass this on to organisations and schools to be used for craft projects within the local community.

 Pip & Pantalaimon proudly support the Who Made My Clothes fashion revolution, a movement encouraging consumers to ask brands ‘who made my clothes?’ in order to achieve greater transparency within the fashion industry, and striving to improve living and working conditions all over the world.